Trenten Merrill: Career

 Merrill attended Azusa Pacific University where he competed on the school's NCAA Division II track and field team.

 Merrill represented the United States at the 2016 Summer Paralympics in the men's long jump T44 event and finished in fourth place with an American Record of 6.84-metres.

 He represented the United States at the 2019 Parapan American Games where he won a gold medal in the long jump T63/T64 event.

 Merrill represented the United States at the 2020 Summer Paralympics in the men's long jump T64 event and won a bronze medal.

 He competed in the men's long jump T64 event at the 2023 World Para Athletics Championships held in Paris, France.

 Personal life

-In March 2005 he and a friend were riding in tandem on a dirt bike when they were involved in a collision with a car, and Merrill's right foot was pinned between the dirt bike and car.
-He had five surgeries to repair the foot, however, it had to be amputated as blood was no longer circulating in his foot after transmission fluid had spilled into the wound during the accident.
+In March 2005 a bicycle accident caused the amputation of Merril's foot.
 When not competing in athletics, he is also a model.
+Merrill was set to compete in season 22 of The Bachelorette in 2026, but the season did not air following the release of a video showing that season's Bachelorette assaulting her ex-boyfriend.